Why creating overrides?

 I don't see my CRM field in the picklist, what should I do?

-The picklist contains Computations and not the list of your CRM fields.
-To create a computation from your CRM field, please follow the following steps
+To create a computation from your CRM field, please follow this article.

 I created a computation but I don't see it in the picklist, what should I do?